Social Icons

 Directed by J. A. Bayona

-The first story has the below messages:
+The first story has the following messages:

-- Good people die early for no reason and sometimes evil people merit saving.
+• Good people die early for no reason, and sometimes evil people merit saving.

-The second story has the below messages:
+The second story has the following message:

-The third story has more of a revelation:
+The third story offers a revelation:

 0 comments: